Mercedes-Benz Parking Guidance Currently Unavailable

 Faulty Sensor

-Another problem that can cause Parking Guidance Currently Unavailable See owner’s manual warning on the dashboard is due to a faulty parking sensor.
+Another problem that can cause Parking Guidance to be unavailable is See the owner’s manual warning on the dashboard due to a faulty parking sensor.
 Parking sensors can fail internally.
-If one of the sensors fails, the parking guidance system gets disabled even if the rest of the sensors are still functional.
+If one of the sensors fails, the parking guidance system gets disabled even if the rest are still functional.

 Electrical Connector

 The electrical connector at the back of the parking sensor can get damaged or suffer corrosion.
-To inspect each parking sensor connector, you must remove the front and rear bumper covers.
+You must remove the front and rear bumper covers to inspect each parking sensor connector.
 Check to make sure that none of the connectors are loose or corroded.
 In some cases, the wire harness for the parking sensors can be faulty, but that is unlikely unless the vehicle has been in an accident.

 Faulty Module

-If you notice Mercedes-Benz shows Parking Guidance Currently Unavailable, See the owner’s manual on the instrument cluster.
-First, inspects and clean with a clean cloth the front and rear parking sensors.
+If Mercedes-Benz shows Parking Guidance Currently Unavailable, See the owner’s manual on the instrument cluster.
+First, inspect and clean the front and rear parking sensors with a clean cloth.
 Please turn off the ignition, wait a minute, and restart it.

 We hope you find the Mercedes-Benz Parking Guidance Currently Unavailable guide helpful.
 Check these troubleshooting and repair guides for more help on your Mercedes-Benz.